clemense/yourdfpy/README.md

 yourdfpy ./my_description/urdf/robot.urdf
 ```

-Two keyboard shortcuts in the visualizer window are convenient to inspect a model:
+You can use the following keyboard shortcuts to inspect your model:

 - ``a``: Toggle rendered XYZ/RGB axis markers (off, world frame, every frame)
 - ``w``: Toggle wireframe mode (good for looking inside meshes, off by default)
+- ``c``: Toggle back face culling (on by default but in wireframe mode it is sometimes useful to see the back sides)

 ## But why another one?!?
 `Why are you wasting not only your but also our time?` you might ask.
 Fair point.
 There are already [urdfpy](https://github.com/mmatl/urdfpy) and [urdf_parser_py](https://github.com/ros/urdf_parser_py) that deal with URDFs.
 Unfortunately, none of these solutions allow customizable URDF parsing that is fully independent of validation and mesh loading.
 Dealing with filenames, outdated dependencies, open bug reports, and limited flexibility when it comes to serialization are other disadvantages.
 As shown in the table below, **yourdfpy** is the most robust one when it comes to loading URDFs in the wild.